Tax Credits: CTC elements

 From 1 September following the QYP’s 16th birthday CTC can continue if the QYP is under 20 and in full time, non-advanced education, approved training or registered with a qualifying body for work or training (where the education/training is not provided as part of their work).

 The upper age limit was increased from 19 to 20 on 6 April 2006 to enable a young person who started a course before their 19th birthday to continue until they reach 20 without their parents or carers losing CTC.
-But young persons who were 19 before 6 April 2006 do not qualify.

 However, the young person will no longer be a QYP during this time if they start remunerative work and cease full time, non-advanced education or approved training or they claim income-based job seeker’s allowance, income-related employment and support allowance, income support or Universal Credit in their own right.
 This means that the claimant can no longer claim CTC for that young person.
 In this context, remunerative work means work done in expectation of payment for not less than 24 hours a week.